yarisvt/tyk-docs/tyk-docs/content/security/concepts/index.md

 weight: 5
 ---

-This section outlines some of the key security concepts that Tyk uses and that you should be familiar with before setting up and using a Tyk stack to secure your API:
+This section outlines some of the key security concepts that Tyk uses and that you should be familiar with before setting up and using a Tyk stack to secure your API.

-* [Key Hashing][1]

-[1]: key-hashing